10 steps for healthy eating and exercise

 Complaining that you’re unhappy with your body isn’t going to achieve anything, not is following an unrealistic exercise regime or extreme diet that is impossible to maintain.

 You need to construct a healthy living plan that suits your personality and lifestyle, and follow it.
-The plan should include regular exercise component that is manageable and enjoyable, and an eating plan that is nourishing.
+The plan should include a regular exercise component that is manageable and enjoyable, and an eating plan that is nourishing.

 If you want to lose weight and tone your body, regular exercise is necessary.
 Aim for 30 minutes of exercise a day that increases your heart rate.